Stuart Forster reports on a thrilling and insightful boat ride with Jetboat Interlaken in Switzerland.

 A palace by the lake

-A grand chateau style building, the Rehabilitation Centre of Seeburg, occupies a wooded peninsula beneath the Faulhorn, a mountain whose summit stands at 2,680 metres above sea level.
+A grand chateau-style building, the Rehabilitation Centre of Seeburg, occupies a wooded peninsula beneath the Faulhorn, a mountain whose summit stands at 2,680 metres above sea level.

-“That building over there belongs the church.
+“That building over there belongs to the church.
 It’s for sale at the moment.
 If you have $14m spare maybe you can put in an offer.
 Anybody like the idea of living here?
 Imagine looking out onto the lake each day,” says Phillipp enthusiastically.

 We cheer and head back in the direction of Bönigen, the lakeside village where Jetboat Interlaken is headquartered.
-After peeling off my waterproofs I’ll be taking a stroll to view the centuries old timber-framed houses at the centre of the settlement.
-In the meantime I hold on tight and enjoy the ride as the boat’s acceleration presses me back into my seat.
+After peeling off my waterproofs I’ll be taking a stroll to view the centuries-old timber-framed houses at the centre of the settlement.
+In the meantime, I hold on tight and enjoy the ride as the boat’s acceleration presses me back into my seat.

 Travel to Interlaken

 A reliable rail service connects Zurich Airport and Interlaken.
 See the Swiss Railways website for information about the various types of tickets and passes offered for journeys within Switzerland.

 If you’re seeking refreshment after the jet boat ride, stop by the Seehotel Bönigen (Seestrasse 22; tel. +41 33 827 0770).
 The hotel has a cosy bar area with pinewood tables.

 Photos illustrating this post were supplied courtesy of Jetboat Interlaken.

 Thanks for reading this post about the experience of a boat tour with Jetboat Interlaken in Switzerland.
 Are you keen to experience destinations like a local?
 Here’s a post with insider tips on things to do and see in Interlaken.